From Naval History and Heritage Command, Communication and Outreach Division

 Just like the Sailors, Marines, Airmen and Soldiers of today, the last steel-hulled cruiser played her part in leaving no warrior behind and giving solemn passage home for those who made the ultimate sacrifice in protecting their country.

-Following a solemn ceremony with both French and American troops, the casket was placed on Olympia’s flower-decked stern.
-With flags at half-mast, her wood polished and brass rails gleaming, the ship sailed out of the harbor of La Havre, France, Oct.
+With flags at half-mast, her wood polished and brass rails gleaming, the ship sailed out of the harbor Oct.
 25, 1921, under the salute of 17 guns from a French destroyer.
 Olympia answered in kind, the last time her guns would blaze.
 For the next 15 days, the cruiser traveled the Atlantic before pulling into the Washington Navy Yard on this date 92 years ago.

 The flag-draped casket was then delivered by the Navy to the Army and taken to the Capitol Rotunda.
-There the casket, watched over by a multi-service honor guard, lay in state, just as the remains of Presidents Lincoln, Garfield and McKinley had before it.
+There the casket, watched over by a multi-service honor guard, lay in state, just as the remains of Presidents Lincoln, Garfield and McKinley had lay-in-state before.
 Thousands of people, including the highest officials of government and diplomats from across the nation, paid homage to the Unknown Soldier.

 The casket was removed the following morning under military escort, and taken to Memorial Amphitheater at Arlington National Cemetery.
 During the funeral ceremony, the Unknown Soldier was awarded the Medal of Honor and the Distinguished Service Cross, followed by representatives of foreign governments conferring the highest military decorations from their countries.
 After a brief committal service and a 21-gun salute, the ceremony closed with the sounding of Taps.